iwatakeshi/latte/README.md

 # latte

-A C++ testing framework that's simple as sipping a latte.
+A C++ testing framework that's as easy as sipping a latte.

 ![](images/example.png)